 Who should you believe — some reporter or your lying eyes?

 Have you ever taken the ubiquitous “pick the pit bull” quiz online?
-If you’ve never done it, definitely take a moment and take it by clicking here.
+If you’ve never done it, you should.

 How’d you do?
 According to the website, it takes the average person eight guesses to find the pit bull from among the 25 dogs on the page.
 Those are not very good odds at all, especially if the stakes of correctly labeling a shelter dog’s breed are literally a matter of life and death.